KulikDM/pythresh/docs/index.rst

  Benchmarking
 **************

-Benchmarking  has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).
+Benchmarking has been done on all the thresholders and it was found that the ``META`` thresholder performed best while the ``CLF`` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).
+However, for interpretability and general performance the ``FILTER`` thresholder is a good fit.

 ----